Web presence: Domain names

 Another aspect of web presence management is managing the collection of domain names registered to the person or business.
 Any entity may register multiple domain names for the same property.
 As a result, they can link alternative spellings, different top-level domains, aliases, brands, or products to the same website.
 Similarly, negative or derogatory domain names may also be registered.
 This is done to prevent certain domain names from being used against the person or business.

 It is common for a larger business to have domain names registered by multiple employees at multiple domain name registrars, possibly a result of organizational or geographical requirements.
 Consequently, a web presence management system can be used to monitor all domain names registered by the business, regardless of the registrars used.

 Discovery

 Web presence discovery is the process of monitoring the web for a new point of presence about a person or business.
 Web presence discovery is often included in a web presence management system.
 Whether a new domain is registered, a new website is published, or a new social media account is established, it occurs outside of the person's or business’ control.
 As a result, its purpose is to assess a new point of presence and appropriately handle any violations.

-It is important to note that web presence discovery differs from content listening.
+Web presence discovery differs from content listening.
 The former involves looking for new properties on the web, whereas the latter refers to analyzing content that already exists to hear how a person or business is seen often in near real time.
 Examples of content listening systems include Sysomos and Radian6, which is now a subsidiary of Salesforce.com.